thoughtworks/build-your-own-radar/README.md

 The URL will be similar to [https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit](https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit).
 In theory we are only interested in the part between '/d/' and '/edit' but you can use the whole URL if you want.

-### Predefining a sheet in an environment variable

-If you want to have the google spreadsheet predefined and not appear in the url, you can predefine it in an environment variable called PREDEFINED_SHEET_LOCATION.
-This is especially useful if you are using the prebuilt docker container, where you can just start the container with this command :

-     $ docker run -d --name your_tech_radar -p 8080:8080 -e PREDEFINED_SHEET_LOCATION='[Your sheet URL here]' gyg/tech_radar

 ### Building the radar

 Paste the URL in the input field on the home page.